-\pounds 457k was set aside in 2018/2019, with a further £1,354k being transferred from the Improvement Programme Reserve during 2019/2020. £113k was used in 2020/2021 and £343k in 2021/2022.
+£457k was set aside in 2018/2019, with a further £1,354k being transferred from the Improvement Programme Reserve during 2019/2020. £113k was used in 2020/2021, £343k in 2021/2022 and £489k in 2022/2023.
 This balance will be utilised over the next two years.

-- q.
-Swift Water Rescue Equipment Reserve This reserve was fully utilised in 2020/2021. - r.
-BT WAN Upgrade Reserve This reserve was fully utilised in 2021/2022. - s.
-Communication Uninterruptable Power Supply (UPS) / Station End Upgrade Reserve To enable the upgrade of fire station call out equipment UPS and call out PCs.
-An
+- m.
+BT WAN Upgrade Reserve This reserve was fully utilised in 2021/2022. - n.
+Communication Uninterruptable Power Supply (UPS) / Station End Upgrade Reserve To enable the upgrade of fire station call-out equipment, UPS and call-out PCs.
+This

 To enable the upgrade of fire station call-out equipment, UPS and call-out PCs.
-An amount of £30k was transferred in during 2019/2020.
-It is expected to be utilised during 2022/2023.
+This reserve will be utilised during 2023/2024.

-- t.
-Control & Communications Welfare Reserve To enable the welfare and rest areas for Control and Communications to be built and updated.
-An amount of £25k was transferred in during 2019/2020.
-It is expected to be utilised during 2022/2023 following delays to the project as a result of COVID-19 restrictions. - u.
-COVID-19 Reserve This reserve was fully utilised in 2020/2021. - v.
+- Control & Communications Welfare Reserve To enable the welfare and rest areas for Control and Communications to be built and updated.
+It is expected to be utilised during 2023/2024. - p.
 National Operational Guidance Reserve To implement the new National Operational Guidance (NatOG).
-An amount of £300k was transferred in during 2019/2020.
-This is expected to be utilised over the next two years in order to comply with National Operational Guidance timescales. - w.
-Extrication Challenges Reserve This reserve was fully utilised in 2020/2021.
+This is expected to be utilised over the next two years in order to comply with National Operational Guidance timescales. - q.
+IT Infrastructure Reserve r.
+Ill Health Reserve s.
+TFS Protection & Review Grants Reserve